When you purchase through links on our site, we may earn an affiliate commission. Here’s how it works.

 Of course, split tunneling can have endless use cases.
 After knowing the basics of split tunneling, you can easily figure out if this feature is useful for you.

-Navigating to Split Tunneling Options in ExpressVPN
+Next, you need to select NordVPN Split Tunneling Options

 Pros & Cons of VPN Split Tunneling